Where are the Sons?

 I am fully persuaded that this is one of the most profound questions of our day.
 “Where are the sons?”

 It seems that in almost every culture on this war-torn planet, the role of the father is smudged, ridiculed, distorted or even erased from society.
 An orphan spirit of epic proportions lies at the decayed core of every culture, breeding another confused, insecure generation unable to tap into their God-given potential or fulfil their God-given destiny.

-While many decry their lack of fathering, embittered in self-pity, only to perpetrate the same crimes on the next generation; others are awaking to the astonishing revelation that they can break the cycle of rot.
-That is, the healing of our soul and restoration of our planet begins, not in having a perfect human father, but in being a faithful son.
+While many decry their lack of fathering, often embittered in self-pity, only to perpetrate the same crimes on the next generation, others are awaking to the astonishing revelation that they can break the cycle of rot.
+That is, the healing of our soul and restoration of our planet begins, not in having a perfect human father (natural or spiritual), but in being a faithful son or daughter.

 Continue reading as we unpack this so that the full weight of this statement arrests your heart.
 (I know, it sounds way too simple.
 I missed it for the longest time too).

 So, where are the sons?

 Paul reminded us that the fifth commandment is a command with a promise: “honour your father and mother … that it will be well with you and you may live long on the earth” (Ephesians 6:1-3 c.
 Exodus 20:12)1.

 This amazing promise concerning quality of life through honouring parenthood is powerfully validated over and over again through studies and surveys conducted on parent-child relationships, regardless of culture, language or time.
 The quality of our life—one’s personal-worth, determined by a sense of security and significance—is directly related to our relationship with our parents, specifically our father.